zaengle/error-handler/README.md

 ### `setAll(errors): this`

 This method takes the errors that are passed to it and sets them as the class instance's errors.
-It returns `this` because it's meant to be chained with `parse`, but it can also be chained with other methods.
+It returns `this` so that it can be chained with other methods.

 ### `setValidation(errors): void`